aaugustin/django-transaction-signals/README.rst

 - ``post_savepoint_rollback``

 ``sender`` is the alias of the database connection e.g. ``'default'``.
-All signals pass the database connection in the ``'connection'`` argument.
+All signals pass the database connection in the ``connection`` argument.
 Furthermore,  ``pre/post_open`` provide a ``conn_params`` argument,
 ``pre/post_set_autocommit`` provide ``autocommit``, and ``pre/post_savepoint/_commit/_rollback`` provide ``savepoint_id``.